SDH Subtitles v. Closed Captions: What’s the Difference?

 “Tomato, tomahto.”
 That’s what people might think when seeing the words “subtitles” and “captions,” but, there actually is a difference.
-Before fully understanding the difference between subtitles for the Deaf and hard of hearing (SDH) and closed captions, it might be helpful to first understand the difference between subtitles and captions!
+Before fully understanding the difference between subtitles for the deaf and hard of hearing (SDH Subtitles) and closed captions, it is helpful to first understand the difference between subtitles and captions.

 Subtitles vs. Closed Captions

 How are they alike?

 Both subtitles and closed captions are synchronized with the media so the text can be viewed at the same time the words are spoken.
 Typically, both closed captions and subtitles can be turned on or off by the user.

 How are they different?

 Subtitles are intended for hearing viewers who do not understand the language.
 For this reason, subtitles only show the spoken content but not the sound effects or other audio elements.
 They are usually used to refer to translations, for instance subtitles for a foreign film.